 Business transfers: If Massively Overpowered were to be acquired or enter bankruptcy, user information would be one of the assets that would likely be transferred or acquired by a third party.
 You acknowledge that such transfers may occur and that any acquirer of Massively Overpowered may continue to use your personal information as set forth in this policy.

-To opt out of CPMStar’s tracking cookies please visit this address:
+To opt out of this use, please visit: